Patryk27/kartoffels/README.md

 # kartoffels 🥔

 <p align="center">
-    <a href="https://kartoffels.pwy.io">kartoffels</a> is a game where you're
+    <a href="https://kartoffels.pwy.io">kartoffels</a> is an online game where
-    given a potato and your job is to implement
+    you're given a potato and your job is to implement
     <a href="https://github.com/patryk27/kartoffel">a firmware</a> for it:
 </p>